-The philosophy and political science major is recommended for students who have an interest in a wide variety of careers including but not limited to law, public service, policy analysis, teaching, and journalism.
+The philosophy-political science major is recommended for students who have an interest in a wide variety of careers including, but not limited to, law, public service, policy analysis, teaching, and journalism.
 The curriculum focuses on an analysis of primary texts, as well as developing and applying critical thinking skills.
 Every student is required to write a senior thesis.
 The major should be declared by the second semester of the sophomore year.
-For a joint major in philosophy-political science, a student must complete twenty-one semester hours in philosophy, and eighteen semester hours of political science as listed below.
+For a joint major in philosophy-political science, a student must complete twenty-one semester hours in philosophy and eighteen semester hours of political science as listed below.

+PHIL 101 Introduction to Ethics 3

 PHIL 201 Introduction to Logic 3

-PHIL 204 Introduction to Ethics 3

-PHIL 311 Greek Philosophy 3
+PHIL 214 Greek Philosophy 3

-PHIL 312 Modern European Philosophy 3
+PHIL 216 Modern European Philosophy 3

 PHIL 400 Senior Thesis Seminar 3

-Other philosophy courses 6
+PHIL Other PHIL courses 200 and above 6

 POLI 220 American Political Experience 3

 POLI 253 Classical Political Thought 3

 POLI 254 Modern Political Thought 3

 POLI 362 Recent Political Thought 3

-POLI Other political science courses 6
+POLI Other POLI courses 200 and above 6

 Total Hours Required 39